 5) Encourage horizontal alignment and integration among data providers.
 NAZCA's data gaps are also a product of the ballooning number of reporting platforms, which have proliferated to such an extent that climate actors have to pick and choose among them, scattering data across multiple sources and decentralizing climate action tracking and verification.
 NAZCA's blank spots are no trivial matter as they obscure some of the most polluting and carbon-intensive sectors, many of which are absent from the platform's records.
-As mentioned in Section A, only 17 of the 90 companies responsible for producing approximately two-thirds of global historic greenhouse gas emissions have climate commitments on NAZCA.82 NAZCA could fill these data gaps in heavy-polluting industries and broaden geographic representation by adopting a 'club' or 'all-in' approach and registering entire sectors all in one go.
+As mentioned in Section A, only 17 of the 90 companies responsible for producing approximately two-thirds of global historic greenhouse gas emissions have climate commitments on NAZCA.
+NAZCA could fill these data gaps in heavy-polluting industries and broaden geographic representation by adopting a 'club' or 'all-in' approach and registering entire sectors all in one go.
 The LPAA could help build and foster these coalitions.
-This strategy has had notable success among large cement through the Cement Sustainability Initiative.81
+This strategy has had notable success among large cement companies that have joined together to reduce their industry's collective carbon footprint through the Cement Sustainability Initiative.